MicrosoftDocs/architecture-center/docs/antipatterns/extraneous-fetching/index.md

 - The timing of these operations, especially the latency of requests.
 - The nature and rate of any errors that occur while accessing each data store under typical load.

 Compare this information against the volume of data being returned by the application to the client.
 Track the ratio of the volume of data returned by the data store against the volume of data returned to the client.
-Any large disparity between should be investigated, to determine whether the application fetching extraneous data and performing processing that the data store could handle.
+If there is any large disparity, investigate to determine whether the application is fetching data that it doesn't need.

 You may be able to capture this data by observing the live system and tracing the lifecycle of each user request, or you can model a series of synthetic workloads and run them against a test system.

-The following graphs show the telemetry captured using [New Relic APM][new-relic] during a load test of the `GetAllFieldsAsync` method.
+The following graphs show telemetry captured using [New Relic APM][new-relic] during a load test of the `GetAllFieldsAsync` method.
 Note the difference between the volumes of data received from the database and the corresponding HTTP responses.

 ![Telemetry for the `GetAllFieldsAsync` method][TelemetryAllFields]

-For each request, the database returned 80503 bytes, but the response to the client only contained 19855 bytes, about 25% of the size of the database response.
+For each request, the database returned 80,503 bytes, but the response to the client only contained 19,855 bytes, about 25% of the size of the database response.
 The size of the data returned to the client can vary depending on the format.
 For this load test, the client requested JSON data.
-Separate testing using XML (not shown) had a response size of 35655 bytes, or 44% of the size of the database response.
+Separate testing using XML (not shown) had a response size of 35,655 bytes, or 44% of the size of the database response.

 The load test for the `AggregateOnClientAsync` method shows more extreme results.
 In this case, each test performed a query that retrieved over 280Kb of data from the database, but the JSON response was a mere 14 bytes.
 The wide disparity is because the method calculates an aggregated result from a large volume of data.